 Chemtou, ancient Simitthus, a city belonging to the Berber Kingdom in ancient times.
 Famous for its prized veined marble in orange, red, yellow and pink, it was transformed by the Romans into a quarry town in the 2nd century BC – the largest in ancient North Africa.
 The quarries can still be seen including the military and prison barracks for the slave workers.
 See the remains of an almost intact Roman bridge and visit the fascinating museum holding unique treasures.

-Kairouan, the first capitol of Islamic North Africa, was founded as a stop on an ancient caravan route by a disciple of Mohammed.
+Kairouan, the first capital of Islamic North Africa, was founded as a stop on an ancient caravan route by a disciple of Mohammed.
 This UNESCO World Heritage city remains purely Arab in style with outstanding examples of the finest Islamic architecture in Tunisia.
 Our explorations take us to the Great Mosque, the oldest place of worship in North Africa, and the zaouia, or tomb complex, of Sidi Sahab, a companion of the Prophet.
 Finally, we will examine the Aghlabid Basins, impressive pools built in the 9th century to collect and store winter rainwater.

 Then it’s on to Sbeitla, Roman Sufetula, one of Tunisia’s most alluring sites.
 A stroll along the city streets takes us to the forum, the baths, the remains of early Christian basilicas with mosaic lined baptismal pools, and the impressive triple Temples of Jupiter, Minerva and Juno.
 After the afternoon onsite, continue to the fascinating oasis town of Tozeur, the main market and administrative center for the surrounding desert communities.
 Overnight for two nights at the Anatara Sahara Resort near the oasis town of Tozeur, a 5-star luxury hotel in the heart of the desert.
 (B/L/D)